Fabricio-Antonio/Fabricio-Antonio/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&color=16B8F3&width=435&lines=Fabr%C3%ADcio+Santos%2C+dev+Full-Stack.)](https://git.io/typing-svg)

 Full-Stack Developer | TypeScript | ReactJS | NestJS <br>
-Systems Analysis and Development <br><br>
+Degree in Systems Analysis and Development <br><br>
 <div align="justify">

-I am Fabrício Santos, I am a software developer with **over 1.5 years of hands-on experience** as a freelance Front-end engineer. **I have been involved in a wide variety of projects**, ranging from high-conversion landing pages to administrative systems designed for **government institutions** — solutions that demand a high level of responsibility, compliance, and security. <br>
+I am Fabrício Santos - a software developer with **over 1.5 years of hands-on experience** as a freelance Front-end engineer. **I have been involved in a wide variety of projects**, ranging from high-conversion landing pages to administrative systems designed for **government institutions** — solutions that demand a high level of responsibility, compliance, and security. <br>
 <br>
 I'm also an open-source and Linux enthusiast.
 <br>